-That is why we are going to give a shout out to these six best cheap electric skateboards that deserve your attention and break this notorious reputation.
+That is why we are going to give a shout out to top 6 cheap electric skateboards that deserve your attention and break this notorious reputation.

 Well, let's get to it then.
 Here's our review of the top 5 cheap electric skateboards.

 1. Miageek Electric Skateboard 250W Motor Longboard

 Editor's Choice, The best Electric Skateboard for 2020

 We consider the Miageek Electric Skateboard to be the best electric skateboard under $300 and living proof of just how good a cheap electric skateboard can be.

 Don't believe us?
 The improvements this board makes over the entries we’ve seen above are noticeable in virtually all departments.

 Let’s start with the materials and the way they’re put together.
 The deck is made out of 7-layered high quality maple wood that can withstand collision while remaining in tact.